yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     > **Note**: The workflow will run the "Update the API Docker image" job and skip the other 2 "Update the ...
 Docker image" jobs.

-6. Navigate to `C:\Workspaces\lab\mcw-continuous-delivery-lab-files\content-web` folder and open the `Dockerfile` add the following comment to the top of `Dockerfile`.
+6. Navigate to `C:\Workspaces\lab\mcw-continuous-delivery-lab-files\content-web` folder using file explorer and open the `Dockerfile` add the following comment to the top of `Dockerfile`.
 After updating the file, press CTRL+S to save the file.

     ```yaml
     # Testing